 - Does getting fired go on your record?

 - What should I put as reason for leaving if I was fired?

-- How do you bounce back from being fired?
+- How do you explain being fired for poor performance?

-- Should I tell a potential employer that I was fired from a job?
+- Should I put a job I was fired from on my application?